National Youth Theatre of Great Britain Closes LIVING THE DREAM 7/30

-Paul Roseby, Artistic Director of the National Youth Theatre of Great Britain, today announced the company's 2010 season, entitled ‘The Five Elements', which will include a re-working of Shakespeare's A Midsummer Night's Dream at the Shanghai Expo, a 600-strong cast of young actors swarming around London, a new play about the superstar Victorian chef Alexis Soyer, and a new work from Rebecca Lenkiewicz about a female pop star in Afghanistan.
+Paul Roseby, Artistic Director of the National Youth Theatre of Great Britain, presents the company's 2010 season, entitled ‘The Five Elements', which will include a re-working of Shakespeare's A Midsummer Night's Dream at the Shanghai Expo, a 600-strong cast of young actors swarming around London, a new play about the superstar Victorian chef Alexis Soyer, and a new work from Rebecca Lenkiewicz about a female pop star in Afghanistan.

 The Five Elements is an innovative and ambitious programme of work involving various large-scale, site-specific projects taking place across the UK and Shanghai.
 With Earth, Air, Fire, Space and Water as the main inspiration, the National Youth Theatre (NYT) will be showcasing Britain's young talent on an elemental scale in four major projects: Living The Dream, S'Warm, Relish and Stars over Kabul.